cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 Development.Server.1

-: If you are in need to buut from a USB stick in Windows, please provide a tutorial similar to the one provided by OSX.
+: If you are in need to but from a USB stick in Windows, please verify and expand on our tutorial similar to the one provided by OSX.
 It does not matter if you chose a GUI or a commandline option via gitbash.